 Peck considered human evil to be difficult to diagnose, and suggested that falsely labelling others as evil was evil itself.
 I am not sure if I agree with that.
 I feel that once one has been a victim of an evil person they are more than qualified to identify it in the future, especially if we accept Peck’s definition.

 That is not to say I take such a determination lightly.
 I don’t.
 I have met my fair share of objectionable people in life, but only two that I would classify as evil.
 I am tempted to share the stories of these people in-depth, but after much consideration I have decided that some things are best not shared on the internet.
 Instead I will share some general facts about both people, who were shockingly similar in their behaviour.

 The first was a woman who was heir to a sugar company.
 She was wealthy and well-respected within the community.

-The second was a retired police officer, not unlike the character Sam Jackson plays in Lakeview Terrace, in face, alarmingly similar.
+The second was a retired police officer, not unlike the character Samuel L. Jackson plays in Lakeview Terrace, in fact, he was alarmingly similar.
 He also was well-respected in some circles, due to his rank within the police force.
 In reality, he had been forced to retire in shame, and had faced eleven internal charges against him, and had made enemies of many people who he has abused over the years, but most people would never know this.